LAWS goes to the heart of our work

 LAWS provides the vital support to assist torture survivors to understand and navigate the system.
 LAWS helps them find legal representatives (usually a solicitor) to take on their case and to prepare the evidence needed.

-Rosalyn Akar Grams (‘Ros’) has been the Senior Legal Adviser and team manager at LAWS since 2014.
-She and her small team of legal and welfare experts act with tenacity and determination to secure a fair hearing for torture survivors seeking asylum in the UK, including working for the release of people detained in Immigration Removal Centres (IRC) and preventing removals.
+Our team of legal and welfare experts act with tenacity and determination to secure a fair hearing for torture survivors seeking asylum in the UK, including working for the release of people detained in Immigration Removal Centres (IRC) and preventing removals.

 LAWS is frequently faced with very difficult cases and has helped clients with no lawyer to navigate the complex and confusing asylum system.
 These clients often have severe mental health problems, and face removal to the countries where they were tortured if their case for asylum is rejected.
-Through Ros’s determination and dedication, LAWS have prevented removals and worked tirelessly to secure a safer future for asylum seekers.
+Through determination and dedication, LAWS have prevented removals and worked tirelessly to secure a safer future for asylum seekers.

 In the absence of a legal representative, LAWS assisted the client to make representations directly to the Home Office, which at the last minute were successful in preventing the client's removal.